 - The Club of Rome for bold foresight in commissioning the Limits to Growth study done at MIT in the early 1970s.
-The Limits to Growth remains the most published title in the environmental field in all that time, serving as the foundation of the fields of sustainability and sustainable development.
+The Limits to Growth remains the most published title in the environmental literature of all time, serving as the foundation of the fields of sustainability and sustainable development.

 - Dr. Herman Daly, for revolutionizing our thinking by placing the human economy within the finite ecology of our small, shared planet by his founding role in the creation of Ecological Economics. a trans-disciplinary field that integrates economics, ecology, and ethics, with thousands of practitioners, researchers and university lecturers and professors world-wide.

-- Jorge Mario Bergoglio, otherwise known as Pope Francis, for his 2015 papal encyclical Laudato Si’, and his bravely challenging the status quo of an unsustainable development model that has created gross social inequities and undermined the sustainability of human civilization.
+- Jorge Mario Bergoglio, otherwise known as Pope Francis, for his focusing his papacy on sustainability, as evidenced in the 2015 papal encyclical Laudato Si’.
+He bravely challenges the status quo of an unsustainable development model that has created gross social inequities and undermined the sustainability of human civilization.